-Keiser University’s Doctor of Philosophy in Psychology program enables students to contribute to the profession through independent learning, scholarship, and research.
-Upon completion of this program, students are able to:
+This PhD in Industrial/Organizational Psychology from Keiser University enables students to contribute to the profession through independent learning, scholarship, and research.
+Upon completion of this industrial/organizational PhD program, students will be able to:

 |Research, Ethics, and Scholarly Writing||3.0 credit hours|